How to increase salon clientele this Spring and fuel your revenue growth

 Incentives for customers for referral program:

-- Offer a discount on certain services or offering a free service after a fixed number of referrals.
+- Offer a discount on certain services or offer a free service after a fixed number of referrals.

-- Give a small gift bag of salon products after fixed number of referrals or after their first referral.
+- Give a small gift bag of salon retail products after a fixed number of referrals or after their first referral.

 4. Learn from the best